Lab 6: Programmable Interval Timer (PIT)

 Milestone 1: Simulation Project

-To grade your lab, the TAs will run make sim_pit.
-This make target runs Vivado and does two things:
+To grade your lab, the TAs will run the following:

 • To create this file, you will need to make your own Vivado simulation project that contains the AXI VIP and your module, connected appropriately.
 The Tcl script can then be exported using the Write Tcl menu option, as as described on the vivado page.